Privacy and cookies policy

 Sharing your personal information

 We do not sell, trade, or rent Users personal identification information to others.
-We do not pass any information to third parties, other than those already described (these being service providers such as Barclaycard for processing card payments, Mailchimp for handling bulk emails, Royal Mail for delivering goods, and our ISP for hosting the website on its servers).
+We do not pass any information to third parties, other than those already described (these being service providers such as Barclaycard for processing card payments, possible use of Mailchimp or a similar company for handling bulk emails, Royal Mail or a courier for delivering goods, and our ISP for hosting the website on its servers).

 Your acceptance of these terms